aruship4/recipe-project/README.md

 **Permutation p-value:** 0.89

+To run the permutation test, we first calculated the prediction errors (RMSE) for main-dish and non-main-dish recipes in the test set.
+The observed difference in RMSE between main and non-main dishes was 1.49 (main - non-main).
+To test whether this difference could have arisen by random chance, we performed a permutation test.

+We randomly shuffled the is_main_dish labels **2,000 times,** recalculating the RMSE difference for each shuffled dataset.
+This generated a null distribution of RMSE differences under the assumption that the model is fair (i.e., group membership does not affect prediction error).

-Since the p-value (0.89) is greater than 0.05, we fail to reject the null hypothesis.
-This indicates there is no significant difference in model performance between main-dish and non-main-dish recipes, suggesting the model is reasonably fair with respect to recipe type.
+After comparing the observed RMSE difference to this null distribution, we obtained a p-value of 0.89.
+Since the p-value is greater than 0.05, **we fail to reject the null hypothesis.** This indicates that the model’s prediction error does not differ significantly between main-dish and non-main-dish recipes, suggesting that the model is reasonably fair with respect to recipe type.